Darling River Run Touring Route, Map & Guide

 No trip to Outback NSW would be complete without visiting Broken Hill, the Silver City, and it is only a short drive (115 km) from Menindee along Menindee Road (sealed).

-Broken Hill, its name conjures up so much that we identify with Australia.
-Henry Lawson once stated "if you know Bourke, you know Australia", an adage that could apply equally to Broken Hill as it does to Bourke (but with a slightly more modern context).
+Henry Lawson once stated "if you know Bourke, you know Australia," an adage that could apply equally to Broken Hill.
 While Bourke grew out of the river trade, Broken Hill grew out of mining and iron and is where the Big Australian (BHP) was born.
+The Heritage-Listed city has a big history with wonderful attractions and unique experiences.

-Broken Hill (also known as 'The Silver City'), is one destination that should be on any travel list.
-Not only is Broken Hill a beautiful town with wonderful architecture (and of course people), but also provides the perfect base for exploring some of the best attractions in this region of Australia.
+Broken Hill (also known as 'The Silver City') is one destination that should be on any travel list.
+Not only is it a beautiful town with wonderful architecture (and of course people), it also provides the perfect base for exploring some of the best attractions in this region of Australia.
+While over an hour from Menindee and the Darling River, Broken Hill is a must-see while travelling the Darling River Run, as well as up to the Corner Country towns like Milparinka, Tibooburra, and across to Cameron Corner.

 About Silverton

+Few outback places are as iconically outback Australia as Silverton, and visitors come from far and wide to this little town on the edge of the real outback.
 Silverton was once a thriving mining town, later a ghost town, only to re-invent itself as a lively destination of museums, art galleries, and unique cafes and gift shops.
 Add to that a VERY iconic pub adorned with images of films made in the area, including Mad Max with Mel Gibson.

 Day 10 — Broken Hill to Bindara Station (Menindee)

-Route Overview:
+Route Overview

 Rested and revived after staying in Broken Hill, it is time to head back to Menindee to explore the town and lakes before heading to Bindara Station, an icon of the lower Darling River.

 The road to Menindee is bitumen, while the route from Menindee through Kinchega National Park is the start of the unsealed road.
-Be sure to get a visitors guide for what to see and do in Kinchega National Park.
+Be sure to get a visitors' guide for what to see and do in Kinchega National Park.
 Kinchega provides the best access to the Darling River of all parks along the Darling River Run.

-• Barrier Highway
+- Barrier Highway

-• Menindee Rd
+- Menindee Rd

-• Old Pooncarie Rd
+- Old Pooncarie Rd

-Meals & Provisions:
+Meals & Provisions

-• Broken Hill (Pretty much everything)
+- Broken Hill (Pretty much everything)

-• Menindee (Fuel, Meals, Repairs, General store)
+- Menindee (Fuel, Meals, Repairs, General store)

-Towns, Parks, & Localities:
+Towns, Parks & Localities

 About Kinchega National Park

-Kinchega National Park, located in the central Darling about one-hour southeast of Broken Hill, provides terrific access to the Darling River for birdwatching, historical insights, river camping, and fishing.
+Kinchega National Park, located in the central Darling about one hour southeast of Broken Hill, provides terrific access to the Darling River for birdwatching, historical insights, river camping, and fishing.
 Rich in indigenous and pastoral history, bounded by the Darling River and upstream from Menindee Lakes, Kinchega NP is a must-see locality.

-About Menindee & Menindee Lakes:
+About Menindee & Menindee Lakes

-Menindee and the surrounding area are the stuff of legend and history; the region has excellent indigenous significance and European pastoral history.
+Menindee and the surrounding area are the stuff of legend and history; the region has rich indigenous significance and European pastoral history.
 The area is known to the Barkindji people as 'Minandichee', believed to be the origin of the town's name.

 Day 11 — Menindee to Lake Mungo

-Route Overview:
+Route Overview

 Continuing south along the western bank of the Darling River, the next stop is the beautiful hamlet of Pooncarie, an excellent place for lunch down by the river and even some memento shopping at the great little gift shop.
+From Pooncarie the route heads west to Lake Mungo (Mungo National Park) for a unique experience and insights into First Nation history and a bit of European history.
+Allow a full-day visit to explore Lake Mungo National Park.

-• Bindara Station to Lake Mungo NP
+- Bindara Station to Lake Mungo NP

-• Old Pooncarie Rd <> Polia Rd (Unsealed)
+- Old Pooncarie Rd <> Polia Rd (unsealed)

-• Pooncarie Rd
+- Pooncarie Rd

-• Top Hut Rd (Unsealed)
+- Top Hut Rd (unsealed)

-Meals & Provisions:
+Meals & Provisions

-• Pooncarie (Fuel, Meals, General store)
+- Pooncarie (Fuel, Meals, General store)

-• Mungo Lodge (Meals and Accommodation)
+- Mungo Lodge (Meals and Accommodation)

-Towns, Parks, & Localities:
+Towns, Parks & Localities

 About Pooncarie